Here we explore the meaning of Personal Development Objectives, why they are more effective than PDPs and how to agree on development needs

 It is well recognised that personal development is a key driver of organisational performance and employee engagement.
-Emphasising personal development has also been heavily linked to employee retention — a vital and ongoing concern for employers as we move into 2017.
+Emphasising personal development links to employee retention — a vital and ongoing concern for employers.
 For reasons such as these, Personal Development Plans (PDPs) form part of many organisations’ performance management systems.
-However, despite their many advantages, PDPs have also invited criticism, which has caused HR professionals to re-examine them as a concept and to explore alternatives.
+However, despite their many advantages, PDPs also have invited criticism, which has caused HR professionals to re-examine them as a concept and to explore alternatives.

 The main concern surrounding PDPs is they are commonly treated as something to pay lip service to and then set aside, forgotten.
 This results in nothing but a significant waste of time for employees and managers alike.
-As such, we generally recommend replacing PDPs with SMART Personal Development Objectives, which are reviewed and updated on a continuous basis.
+As such, we generally recommend replacing PDPs with SMART Personal Development Objectives, which managers and employees review and update on a continuous basis.

 When implementing and creating personal development objectives within your organisation, be sure to follow the steps below for optimal impact:

 HR professionals should bear in mind that employees are unlikely to be as familiar with the concepts of objective setting as you are.
 So as part of your communication or training for employees on objective setting, explain what personal development objectives are and why they are important.

 So what is the meaning of personal objectives?
 In our communications, we describe personal development objectives as:

 “Specific areas in which you need to develop in order to achieve your performance objectives, career goals or to improve an aspect of your performance.
 A personal development objective could be about developing a specific skill or behaviour, or increasing your knowledge in a particular area.”

 Provide staff with a variety of accessible learning materials on objective setting.
 Videos are a particularly effective media when it comes to communicating HR concepts and should be incorporated when possible.
 Clear Review’s performance management software provides short animated videos for employees on various performance-related subjects, including writing effective objectives.